 The balance in a full breath prayer demonstrates the necessity of the “hold breath” moments in our spiritual lives:

-Just as our bodies need physical rest, we must have spiritual rest or we will experience spiritual burnout which often manifests as anxiety.
+Just as our bodies need physical rest, we need spiritual rest or we will experience spiritual burnout which can manifest as anxiety.